Monofilament fishing line: Copolymer line

-A newer type of modern monofilament lines are composite lines that are fused from two different substrates via a process known as copolymerization.
-Most copolymer lines are nylon-based polymer blends, fusing a blend of nylon with another higher-density one.
-Compared to conventional nylon lines, copolymer lines have much higher test weight (strength) especially for small diameters, have less stretch, and are more abrasion-resistant.
-They are stronger than fluorocarbon lines per diameter but also less rigid, which makes them more shock-resilient and knot-friendly, although also more susceptible to wind-knotting (entanglement of loose loops of line).
-Like monofilament lines, copolymer lines tend to sink slowly in water, and are better suited for lure fishing near the surface (e.g. dry fly fishing).
+A newer type of modern monofilament lines are composite lines that are fused from at least two different substrates via a process known as copolymerization.
+Most copolymer lines are nylon-based polymer blends fusing a blend of nylon with another higher-density one, although recently "tripolymer" lines that fuse three different blends of nylon have also appeared on the market.
+Compared to conventional single-blend ("plain") monofilament lines, copolymer lines have much higher test weight (strength) especially for small diameters, have less stretch, and are more abrasion-resistant.
+They are stronger than fluorocarbon lines per diameter but also less rigid, which makes them more shock-resilient and knot-friendly, although also more susceptible to wind-knotting (random entanglement of loose line loops).
+Like plain monofilament lines, copolymer lines tend to sink slowly in water, and are better suited for lure fishing near the surface (e.g. dry fly fishing).

 Some copolymer lines are additionally coated with fluoropolymer (trademarked as "FluoroKote") to give more fluorocarbon-like surface property and to change the refractive index, as well as to also allow faster sinking as the added fluoropolymers are generally denser than nylon.